Traceability types in logistics with examples

 Downstream traceability (forward)

 This focuses on tracking goods from the time they leave the production facility until they reach end customers.
-This process involves monitoring transportation, particularly identifying carriers, routes, shipping conditions, and delivery dates.
+The process involves monitoring transportation, particularly identifying carriers, routes, shipping conditions, and delivery dates.

 Downstream traceability records product recipient data, specifying each customer, item, sold batch, expiration date, warehouse from which the order was distributed, and shipping date.